Magnetometer: Magnetic gradiometer

+Each sensor type responds differently to certain spatial signals.

+Axial gradiometers are good for measuring depth, while planar gradiometers can measure weak signals even under a lot of noise.

 Calibration of magnetometers

-The calibration of magnetometers is usually performed by means of coils which are supplied by an electrical current to create a magnetic field.
-It allows to characterize the sensitivity of the magnetometer (in terms of V/T).
+The calibration of magnetometers is usually performed by means of coils which are supplied with an electrical current to create a magnetic field.
+This allows the sensitivity of the magnetometer to be determined (in terms of V/T).
 In many applications the homogeneity of the calibration coil is an important feature.
 For this reason, coils like Helmholtz coils are commonly used either in a single axis or a three axis configuration.
-For demanding applications a high homogeneity magnetic field is mandatory, in such cases magnetic field calibration can be performed using a Maxwell coil, cosine coils, or calibration in the highly homogenous Earth's magnetic field.
+For demanding applications a high homogeneity magnetic field is mandatory; in such cases magnetic field calibration can be performed using a Maxwell coil, cosine coils, or calibration in the highly homogenous Earth's magnetic field.

 Uses

 Magnetometers can measure the magnetic fields of planets.

 Magnetometers have a very diverse range of applications, including locating objects such as submarines, sunken ships, hazards affecting tunnel boring machines, coal mine hazards, unexploded ordnance, toxic waste drums, as well as a wide range of mineral deposits and geological structures.
 They also have applications in heart beat monitors, concealed weapons detection, military weapon systems positioning, sensors in anti-locking brakes, weather prediction (via solar cycles), steel pylons, drill guidance systems, archaeology, plate tectonics, radio wave propagation, and planetary exploration.
 Laboratory magnetometers determine the magnetic dipole moment of a magnetic sample, typically as a function of temperature, magnetic field, or other parameter.
 This helps to reveal its magnetic properties such as ferromagnetism, antiferromagnetism, superconductivity, or other properties that affect magnetism.

 Depending on the application, magnetometers can be deployed in spacecraft, aeroplanes (fixed wing magnetometers), helicopters (stinger and bird), on the ground (backpack), towed at a distance behind quad bikes (ATVs) on a (sled or trailer), lowered into boreholes (tool, probe, or sonde), or towed behind boats (tow fish).